 There were a bunch of little bumps all over my face so that my skin texture was like a deformed orange peel.
 In addition to the small bumps, I had cystic bumps that never came to a head and hurt really bad.
 I spent a lot of time picking my face, which just made things infected and then made everything worse.

 Of course, that led me to packing on the foundation to hide all the marks and bumps.
 It was truly a vicious cycle.

 I tried a lot of things back then but nothing seemed to work.
-I tried BC pills, a crazy apple-only diet, over-the-counter acne creams, acne face washes, infomercial acne systems, and even a low dose of blood pressure medicine—all with little to no success.
-I knew that I really needed to make some big changes because, as I am sure you know, acne is depressing.
+I tried BC pills, (a crazy) apple-only diet, over-the-counter acne creams, acne face washes, infomercial acne systems, and even a low dose of blood pressure medicine per a dermatologist—all with little to no success.
+But I wasn’t willing to give up on finding a solution because, as I am sure you know, acne is depressing.

 That is why I am sharing with you my secret regimen and products to getting rid of acne.

-So let’s start with the basics: Your at-home routines
+So let’s start with the basics: Your at-home routines, products, diet, & stress

 2. Products – The products that you use on your skin can create more acne.
 For example, maybe you are using an acne face wash, and what it is doing is drying out your skin—which increases oil production leading to more acne.
 So you really need to choose quality products that are gentle and non-comedogenic.
 There’s a big difference in cheap products and professional-grade products.
 Here is a small list and quick access to products that I use and recommend to my clients: